GLOBAL HOTEL ALLIANCE CELEBRATES 20TH ANNIVERSARY AT IHIF EMEA IN BERLIN DEMONSTRATING ITS ENDURING VALUE FOR INDEPENDENT HOTEL BRANDS

 “The hospitality industry has seen significant consolidation over the last two decades, making it costlier for the smaller players to maintain market share; nonetheless, many owners remain fiercely independent, and so collaboration with like-minded independent brands is a great way to remain competitive”, says GHA CEO Chris Hartley.

-“We are majority-owned by two of our founder member brands Kempinski and Pan Pacific Hotels Group, plus Minor and Corinthia, and our primary goal has always been to drive incremental revenue and reduce costs for their hotels, rather than to maximize profit for the alliance.”
+“We are majority-owned by two of our founder member brands Kempinski and Pan Pacific, plus Minor and Corinthia, and our primary goal has always been to drive incremental revenue and reduce costs for their hotels, rather than to maximize profit for the alliance.”

 GHA now has 40 brands with 800 hotels in 100 countries and continues to grow.
 In Q1 alone, the alliance welcomed The Lore Group and Cheval Collection as its latest member brands, as well as launching a partnership with Plum Guide, offering rewards for stays at its 38,000 luxury vacation homes.